open-craft/problem-builder/README.md

 Installing dependencies
 -----------------------

-Within the Python virtual environment you used to setup the XBlock workbench or the LMS, install the
+From the xblock-mentoring repository, and within the Python virtual environment you used to setup the XBlock workbench or the LMS, install the requirements:
-requirements:

 ```bash
 $ pip install -r requirements.txt